szymonmichalski/starid-1/docs/comments.md

+**starid**

+evaluates both lb learning and rb heuristic rules in parallel.

 **model**

 tensorflow graph implementing inference for star identification. it's kept separate and independent since it's used by multiple scripts, for example lb, learn, and testing.

-**learning**
+**training**

 performs training of the model.

-**testing**
+**evaluation**

-performs testing of the model. star identification is performed on a group of images and the results are scored.
+performs evaluation of the model. star identification is performed on a group of images and the results are scored.

 **rules based heuristic star identification**